 I love amaryllis and have a number of dormant ones in the cellar that are due to reappear after the first of the New Year.
 In the meantime, I will probably purchase a few more for the holiday period.
 I hate to admit to such vulgarity, but I like one called ‘Nymph’, a humongous double-flowered red and white cultivar.
 As befits a plant with such an enormous head, it is rather short in the stalk.
 ‘Nymph’ is not subtle, but it appears to be joyous.
 Any of the big red amaryllis are also a treat in December.

-Things that smell good are an enormous help in the winter, when less-than-salubrious indoor odors can linger for days.
-Most paperwhites, including the ubiquitous ‘Ziva’ cultivar, have a musky fragrance that inspires either love or hatred.
-My family is in the “hate” category, so I am searching diligently for better smelling varieties.
+Things that smell good are an enormous help in the winter when less-than-salubrious indoor odors can linger for days.
+Most paperwhites, including the ubiquitous ‘Ziva’ cultivar, has a musky fragrance that inspires either love or hatred.
+My family is in the “hate” category, so I am searching diligently for better-smelling varieties.
 ‘Soleil d’Or’, with its yellow blossoms, is somewhat sweeter and less overpowering.

 If I want sweetness in a houseplant, then I will buy a jasmine.
 Right now I am leaning towards winter jasmine (Jasminum polyanthum), which is a vigorous, vining specimen that sports exceedingly fragrant white blossoms.
 Winter jasmine does exceedingly well in a sunny window, away from heat sources, and can be used in a hanging basket.
 I have been known to pluck one or two blossoms off and float them in a small bowl on the windowsill over the kitchen sink.
 Immediate good spirits result from this simple action.